WilliamSpender/union_shop/README.md

 ## Submission

-You need submit the link to your forked repository on Moodle before the deadline.
+You need to submit the link to your forked repository on Moodle before the deadline.
 Open the Moodle page for Programming Applications and Programming Languages (M30235) or User Experience Design and Implementation (M32605) and find the submission section titled "Item 1 - Set exercise (coursework) (CW)".
 See below:

 ![Moodle Submission Page](https://raw.githubusercontent.com/manighahrmani/sandwich_shop/refs/heads/main/images/screenshot_moodle_submission_section.png)

-Open the On time or the Late/Extenuating Circumstances submission link and add click on Add submission.
+Open the On time or the Late/Extenuating Circumstances submission link and click on Add submission.
 There you will find an editable Online text field.
 Paste the link to the GitHub repository for your coursework in the provided text field and click on Save changes.
 You are **not** submitting any files for this coursework.

 ![Moodle Submission Online Text](https://raw.githubusercontent.com/manighahrmani/sandwich_shop/refs/heads/main/images/screenshot_moodle_submission_online_text.png)